Sofia-fatibene/Pseudocode/README.md

 * Player guesses one letter at a time
 * Player can use hint button to make a hint appear in console
 * The player starts with 3 stars ⭐⭐⭐
-* A star is lost when you guess 6 letters wrong in the word/phrase
+* A star is lost when you guess 6 letters wrong in the word/phrase or use a hint
 * The game ends when all stars are lost

 ## Scoring